Project management — benefits, methods, and more

 Procurement management

-Procurement management encompasses planning, sourcing, and managing the procurement of goods and services required for the project, including contract negotiation and supplier management.
+Procurement management covers the planning, sourcing, and management of goods and services required for the project.
+This includes negotiating contracts and managing suppliers.

 The five phases of project management

-Project initiation is when the project manager captures the project vision, documents clear goals, and secures approvals from stakeholders.
-There are two common outputs during initiation — the project charter and the stakeholder register.
+The initiation phase is the starting point of any project.
+During this phase, the project manager defines the project vision, sets clear objectives, and gets approval from stakeholders.
+Two key outputs of this phase are the project charter and the stakeholder register.

-1. The project charter details the project's purpose, objectives, stakeholders, risks, resources, and dependencies.
+- The project charter outlines the purpose of the project, objectives, stakeholders, potential risks, required resources, and dependencies.

-The project manager will also communicate with internal teams to scope their capabilities and organize all the details to show how they will lead the team to their goal.
+During this phase, the project manager collaborates with internal teams to understand their capabilities and organizes all the details to show how they will lead teams to their goals.
+This phase is crucial as it sets the foundation for the entire project.

-During project execution, the manager needs to think about team development, stakeholder engagement, quality management, and ongoing communication.
-This is also when resources and budget get allocated.
+In this phase, the project manager focuses on team development, stakeholder engagement, quality management, and ongoing communication.
+This is also the stage where resources are allocated, and the budget is managed.

-But project management continues to vigilantly watch dates, spending, performance, and quality while the team checks off tasks.
-Project management software is especially helpful at this stage, because it can highlight upcoming due dates or budgets that have run over.
+During this phase, the project manager vigilantly monitors dates, spending, performance, and quality while the team progresses through tasks.
+Project management software can be particularly useful in this phase, as it can highlight upcoming due dates or budget overruns.

 Types of project management